SURFscz/SBS/README.md

 #### backend evaluation

-When the containers start, you can run a server test using:
+When the containers ve started, you can run a server test from the command line:

 ```
 docker exec sbs_server_1 pytest